rackerlabs/design-system/_docs/style/spacing.md

 ## Containers
 <div class="hxRow" markdown="1">

-{% column left:"hxCol-12 hxCol-xs-12 hxCol-sm-12 hxCol-md-12 hxCol-lg-12" %}
+{% column left:"hxCol hxSpan-12 hxSpan-12-xs hxSpan-12-sm hxSpan-12-md hxSpan-12-lg" %}

 Pages, cards, modals, panes, etc. are containers that frame content within a UI.
 Containers relate directly to the canvas / grid to create the layout of any page.
-For this reason, we defined a twenty pixel square inset inside all containers to be harmonious with our column gutters.
+For this reason, we defined a 20px-square inset inside all containers to be harmonious with our column gutters.

 {% figure [caption: "Container spacing of twenty pixels (square-inset)."][class:"image bg-light border"] %}
 ![]({{site.url}}/assets/images/style/spacing/spacing-system-rule-for-containers.png){: width="893px"}